valtimo-platform/valtimo-documentation/release-notes/major9/09.25.0/valtimo-backend-libraries.md

   Valtimo `9.24.0`.
     * The search field types `datatype`, `searchtype` and `matchtype` have been renamed to use uppercase characters.
       This is a breaking change for several search field API endpoints.
 The new names are: `dataType`, `searchType` and `matchType`.
+No migration is necessary.
     * The endpoint `PUT /api/v1/document-search/{documentDefinitionName}/fields` now accepts an array of search fields instead of a single search field.
+No migration is necessary.

 * **Breaking change2**